CASAWORKS for Families Helps Women Get Off Drugs and Into Jobs

 Synopsis of the Work: From 1997 to 2007, the National Center on Addiction and Substance Abuse (CASA) at Columbia University, New York, planned and carried out a demonstration project to help women on welfare who have substance abuse problems reduce drug and alcohol use and secure and retain jobs.
 The demonstration project was called CASAWORKSSM for Families.
 The project took place in three phases.

-- Significant decreases in substance use occurred between admission to CASAWORKS and six months; after 12 months in CASAWORKS, close to half of participants (46 percent) reported being completely abstinent from all substances during the previous six months.
+- Significant decreases in substance use occurred between admission to CASAWORKS and six months; after 12 months in CASAWORKS, close to half of participants (46%) reported being completely abstinent from all substances during the previous six months.
 In addition:

 - Some 68 percent reported abstinence from all alcohol use.